outlandi-co/reading-notes/code-201/code-201-class-02.md

 A sequence of text enclosed in single quote marks (') is typically considered a string data type.
 In many programming languages, including JavaScript, Python, and others, single quotes (or double quotes " as well) are used to delimit string literals.
 Strings are used to represent text data, and they can contain any combination of letters, numbers, symbols, and whitespace characters.

-## List 4 types of JavaScript operators.
+## List 4 types of JavaScript operators

 1. Arithmetic Operators: These operators perform arithmetic operations on numeric operands.
 They include addition (+), subtraction (-), multiplication (*), division (/), and modulo (%) for finding the remainder of a division.